veler/BaZic/Docs/BaZic.md

 The entry point of a BaZic program must be a synchronous declared function called ```Main``` and taking a single array argument ```args[]```.
 The ```args[]``` argument can receive an array of .NET Framework objects.

+## Does a BaZic's function can be called even if the program is not running?

+Yes.
+Like in the case of a compiled DLL, you can call any method marked as ```EXTERN```.

 ## Does a BaZic program can have a UI (user interface)?

 Yes.
 A BaZic program is allowed to get one single window for the user interface.
 The UI is described thanks to [XAML](https://www.microsoft.com/en-us/download/details.aspx?id=19600) code.